 If you find yourself below that 3.0 mark, and even if you’re below a 3.5, a post-bacc could be the key to unlocking that medical school door more easily as well as showing an upward trend.
 Also, focus on improving your science GPA in particular.
 Work to meet or exceed 3.54, which is the median science GPA for students accepted to medical school.

 After all, I’ve seen plenty of Road to Acceptance students get accepted despite having a lower GPA by improving all other factors in their control.
-Such as Lanise Powell who got three acceptances with a 3.2 GPA (2.8 science GPA) and a lower MCAT score of 500.
+Such as Lanise Powell, an RTA alumni who got three acceptances with a 3.2 GPA (2.8 science GPA) and a lower MCAT score of 500.
 So don’t let your stats define you, instead, give it your best possible shot!

 What Can You Do If Your GPA Contains Multiple C Grades?